Parthian art: Conclusion and outlook

-By 226 AD the Parthian dynasty was eliminated and replaced by the Sassanids.
+By 226 AD the Parthian dynasty was eliminated and replaced by the Sasanians.
 In large parts of Mesopotamia and Persia Parthian art simply disappeared, although certain artistic traditions, such as stucco reliefs and riding scenes, continued under the Sassanids.
-In Syria, however, Parthian art style continued for some time since it did not come under Sassanid influence.
+In Syria, however, Parthian art style continued for some time since it did not come under Sasanian influence.
 Only with the fall of these cities (Hatra shortly after 240, Dura Europos at 256, Palmyra at 272) did Parthian art disappear from view.
 In the Syrian and Armenian illuminations of the 6th to 10th centuries, however, many Parthian elements resurged that attest to a continued life of this style.

 Specifically the stringent frontal view of Parthian art can be found in the art of Byzantium and the European Middle Ages, so it can rightly be stated that Parthian art had influenced Christian art for the next 1000 years.
 The architecture was much like that of the later Islamic world, with many arches and domes.
 In addition, the Parthian art also strongly beamed eastward and probably had a significant impact on Buddhist art and indirectly reached even as far as China.